 Turtuk

-Straddling borders with Pakistan, Turtuk is the closest village to the LOC that tourists are permitted to visit.
-The landscape here changes dramatically with barren wastelands giving way to lush greenery, with an abundance of apricot and peach fields.
+Straddling borders with Pakistan, Turtuk is the closest village to the ‘line of control (LOC)’.
+Located so close to the border, this is the only village that tourists are permitted to visit.
+The landscape here changes dramatically with barren wastelands giving way to lush greenery, with an abundance of Apricot and Peach fields.
+Inhabited by a Muslim population, this quaint village is one of the last towns in India to have a prominent Balti culture.
+Try the delicious Balti cuisine here, especially the Apricot based stew.

 Location: Nubra Valley